 The Ministry of Finance is responsible for the provincial budget and manages the government’s banking, investment and public debt functions.
 Learn more about provincial taxes, tax policy, economic forecasting and other economic and social statistics.

 Learn about how the Ministry of Government Relations provides programs and services related to Saskatchewan’s municipal and First Nations governments, as well as First Nations, Métis and northern affairs.
 It is also responsible for public safety and the administration of government’s program for disaster assistance.

 The Ministry of Health is focused on putting patients' needs first.
 Information and services available through this ministry include: health card applications and changes, information on surgical wait times, emergency medical services, prescription drug plans, flu information and services for people with disabilities or long-term illnesses.

-Find out how the Ministry of Highways manages Saskatchewan’s network of highways and infrastructure.
+Find out how the Ministry of Highways and Infrastructure manages Saskatchewan’s network of highways and infrastructure.
 It manages Saskatchewan’s Highway Hotline, ensuring Saskatchewan people, the trucking industry, and visitors to our province have information on highway construction, road closures, and road conditions.

 The Ministry of Immigration and Career Training leads efforts to help individuals prepare for, obtain and maintain employment, and activities to assist employers with the development, recruitment and retention of workers, consistent with provincial labour market needs.

 The Ministry of Justice is responsible for Saskatchewan’s justice system, including Corrections and Policing.
 Other key information or services available include: child support, commissioner for oaths or notary public, landlords and tenants, marriage commissioners and licenses and licensing for private investigators or security guards.